-It is proposed that the network capacity reporting part of the NDP will include as a minimum the following components of distribution networks:
+It is proposed that the Network Headroom Report will include as a minimum the following components of distribution networks:

-- Substations where the greatest voltage is more than 11kV, normally: - o Bulk Supply Points, BSPs (typically 132/33kV or 132/66kV), and - Primary substations (typically 33/11kV or 33/6.6kV). - Exclude information on individual customers to comply with Licence condition 25B.6. - In Scotland, 132/33kV substations are known Grid Supply Points, GSPs, rather than BSPs, due to the lower transmission/distribution boundary and would therefore be excluded from the network capacity reporting part of the NDP. - Where distribution networks are run interconnected with other DNOs, assumptions on how the interconnected networks have been modelled should be included in the accompanying guidance document.
+Substations where the greatest voltage is more than 20kV, normally:

+- Bulk Supply Points, BSPs (typically 132/33kV or 132/66kV), and - Primary substations (typically 33/11kV or 33/6.6kV). - Exclude information on individual customers to comply with Licence condition 25B.6. - In Scotland, 132/33kV substations are known as Grid Supply Points (GSPs) rather than BSPs, due to the lower transmission/distribution boundary and would therefore be excluded from the network capacity reporting part of the NDP. - Where distribution networks are run interconnected with other DNOs, assumptions on how the interconnected networks have been modelled should be included in the accompanying guidance document.

-Network capacity reporting will focus on BSPs and primary substations for the following reasons:
+Network headroom reporting will focus on BSPs and primary substations for the following reasons:

-- Aligns with the Licence condition clause 25B.3 requirement to cover the "11kV network and above". - Data is most readily available for BSPs and primary substations although it is recognised that some DNOs may report on capacity of lower voltage networks if they already have data or if it becomes available in the future. - Range of network components matches published DFES forecasts. - Detailed reporting of LV network capacity was discounted because there is currently insufficient accurate visibility of LV distribution/secondary substation loading.
-DFES publications don't yet present LV distribution/secondary substation forecasts and it was judged that reporting down to this level could lead to an unmanageable report. - It was decided that DNOs should not report on Grid Supply Point capacities in the NDP as true understanding of the capacity of the transmission-distribution interface requires assessments involving the transmission Network Operator and Electricity System Operator.
+Aligns with the Licence condition clause 25B.3 requirement to cover the "11kV network and above".

+Data is most readily available for BSPs and primary substations although it is recognised that some DNOs may report on capacity of lower voltage networks if they already have data or if it becomes available in the future.

+Range of network components matches published DFES forecasts.

+- Detailed reporting of LV network capacity was discounted because there is currently insufficient accurate visibility of LV distribution/secondary substation loading.
+DFES publications don't yet present LV distribution/secondary substation forecasts and it was judged that reporting down to this level could lead to an unmanageable report. - It was decided that DNOs should not report on GSP capacities in the NDP as true understanding of the capacity of the transmission-distribution interface requires assessments involving the transmission network owner and Electricity System Operator.
 Close collaboration on how the power system is operated, running arrangements and short-term asset ratings are required to study the distribution to transmission boundary, especially when considering combinations of arranged outages/faults for contingency analysis.
-Further consideration of how capacity is reported cross the transmission and distribution interface is required and needs input from the ESO, TOs, and DNOs.
+Further consideration of how capacity could/should be reported across the transmission and distribution interface is required and needs input from the ESO, TOs and DNOs.